sdegueldre/php-blog/README.md

 # Php-blog

-This is a blog website.
-The project was defined by Becode.
-This is our first website using front-end and back-end environment.
+This is simple blogging platform that we made as a learning project at [BeCode](https://www.becode.org/).
+This is our first website where we wrote both the front-end and the back-end.
-The blog alllows you to sign up, log in with a username.
+The blog alllows you to sign up, log in, and comment on articles.
-The user has 3 types of permissions : Normal user, Author or Admin.
+There are 3 levels of user permissions : Regular user, Author and Admin.
-You can create, edit an article as author and admin.
-You can delete it as Admin too.
+Authors and admins can create and edit articles, only admins can delete them.
-You can also create categories for articles as author.
-Edit and delete it as Admin.
+Admins have access to a dashboard to create and edit categories for articles, and manage user permissions.

 ## Getting Started